Get help Managing anxiety

 When it’s more than anxiety

 People who have generalised anxiety disorder (GAD) may also develop depression, alcoholism, or drug addiction.
-It’s also common for people with GAD to have other anxiety disorders.
+It’s also common for those with generalised anxiety disorder to have other anxiety disorders.
 These can include panic disorder, post-traumatic stress disorder (PTSD), obsessive-compulsive disorder, and social phobias.